Holding Quran in hand, Babar Azam’s ‘girlfriend’ shares shocking affair details – DP Exclusive

 LAHORE – A woman, who accused Pakistan’s cricket captain of sexual and financial abuse last week, has now ...

-Sharing the details, Hamiza said the police also called Babar’s family members and not only the cops assured her of full support but also their parents eventually agreed to their marriage – that never took place.
+Hamiza revealed that the police also called Babar’s family members, and not only the cops assured her of full support but also their parents eventually agreed to their marriage – which actually never took place.

-To another question, the lady mentioned “satisfying him (Babar)” over late-night video calls during his cricket sessions while he was touring other cities.
+To another question, the lady mentioned that she even used to “satisfy” him (Babar) over late-night video calls during his cricketing sessions while he was touring other cities.

-Her lawyer, seen in the video, insisted that it is a case of exploiting someone on false promises of marriage which comes under section 493/A with a maximum punishment of 25 years.
+Her lawyer, seen in the video, insisted that it is a case of exploiting someone on false promises of marriage that comes under section 493/A with a maximum punishment of 25 years.

 - Three games run better on Xbox Series X compared to PS509:56 AM | 26 Nov, 2020